-With the exception of these two changes, the design of our 2018 annual cash incentive program is similar to 2017.
-For all Named Executive Officers other than Mr. Werth, Company performance will be measured using the same financial metric as in previous years - non-GAAP operating income after bonus and excluding special items.
-For Mr. Werth, Company performance will continue to be measured using Light and Motion Division's achievement of non-GAAP operating income after bonus and excluding special items.
+Our Compensation Committee did not make any design changes to our 2019 annual cash incentive program.
+For all Named Executive Officers Company performance will be measured using the same financial metric as in previous years - non-GAAP operating income after bonus and excluding any charges or income not related to the operating performance of the Company.